 When first implementing an impact fee program the question arises about which properties, if any, should be grandfathered, i.e., deemed to have established a prior right to proceed with development without paying impact fees.
 For example, on the effective date of the impact fee ordinance there may be projects in the approval pipeline which were accepted for processing or for which development agreements have been reached before an impact fee program was either contemplated or announced and whose feasibility relies on financial assumptions that did not include payment of impact fees.
+Depending on the fee levels, these projects may fail if required to pay impact fees.
 In fairness, projects accepted for processing before announcement of an impact fee requirement should be grandfathered.
 Some states such as Texas have strong vesting statutes.
 Verify state and local laws regarding vesting when addressing grandfathering issues.